 When should you talk to the Design Systems team?#

-Product Designers at Twilio are expected to partner with the Design Systems team for their work.
-We recommend reaching out early, and often!
+While Product Designers at Twilio are expected to partner with the Design Systems team for their work, we recommend that all Paste users (PMs, Engineers, etc.) engage with us early, and often!
 The DSYS team provides many ways to connect with the team that are timezone friendly, and offer a safe, inclusive space to incubate your ideas as they becomes great Twilio experiences.
 Here are some checkpoints that are great times to reach out to our team.

 - After your first week at Twilio!
 Come say hi at #help-design-system on Slack and introduce yourselves!
 We'd love to hear your journey, and share how our team works.

-- You'll be invited every Quarter to our roadmap planning sessions: share what's coming up from a UI perspective, and any components or compositions that you believe will be essential to build a great customer experience.
+- You (or a representative designer from your group) will be invited every Quarter to our roadmap planning sessions: share what's coming up from a UI perspective, and any components or compositions that you believe will be essential to build a great customer experience.
 Post in #help-design-system if you have questions.

 - At the start of a project - reach out to us at our weekly office hours with a heads up on the project, any deadlines for delivery, and any components or compositions that you're confident will be necessary.